johlym/johnathan.org/_posts/2015-03-07-failure-part-3.md

 categories:
 - Blog
 ---
 Recently, I discussed a recent failure of mine that hit home pretty hard.
-You can read [part one][1] and [part two][2], first, if you’d like, but it’s not necessary.
+You can read ~~part one~~ and [part two][2], first, if you’d like, but it’s not necessary.
 Today another important event happened that goes well with this impromptu series I’ve started and I want to talk about it.

 Every day contains a new measure of varying successes.
 From the very beginning whether we get up in the morning on time and how many times we hit the snooze button, to whether we make it to work on time because of an accident on the freeway, to if we prepared enough for the meeting with the big cheeses.